opal/opal-rspec/README.md

 * Backtrace info on specs is buggy ([no Kernel::caller method in Opal](https://github.com/opal/opal/issues/894))
 * Not all RSpec runner options are supported yet
 * Random order does not work yet due to lack of [srand/Random support](https://github.com/opal/opal/issues/639) and RSpec's bundled Random implementation (RSpec::Core::Backports::Random) locks the browser/Phantom.
+If you specify random order, it will be ignored.

 ## Contributing